About 61.25% of marketing emails never make it to the inbox.

 Email lists are by no means static.
 New providers sprout up often, and it’s not uncommon for existing providers to merge.

 Given the ever-changing ISP landscape, the makeup of your list is going to evolve over time.
 For that reason, we recommend updating your seed list once a month.
-In doing so, 250ok will appropriately swap out addresses in your seed list should a mailbox stop functioning correctly.

 Try your content.
 Look at inbox rates for emails that have garnered good open rates in the past.
 Seed test those against emails that have had negative open rates.
 If this is your first time seed testing, by all means include your seed list on your next broadcast to your whole list.
 The resulting numbers are really going to tell you how you’re being delivered.